AbelDelgado/Java-Programs/README.md

 ### Bookmarks
 `CTRL + SHIFT + M` = _makes a bookmak, so you don't have to scroll ALLLL the way to main_
-`CTRL + SHIFT + .` or `CTRL + SHIFT + ` = _toggles between the bookmarks you've made_
+`CTRL + SHIFT + .` or `CTRL + SHIFT + ,` = _toggles between the bookmarks you've made_

 ### Breakpoint
-Click on one of the numbers to set a breakpoint
+Click on one of the numbers to set a breakpoint (Must be on VALID line and not a blank or bracket).
+You could also right click and select toggle break point

 Then, if you use DEBUGGER (beside the compile button), it will stop wherever you set it.
-You can then STEP through your program
+You can then use STEP INTO to go line by line in your program
+Watch out when stepping into System.out.println as it will go through ALL the backend stuff.
+Use STEP OVER instead

-### Multiple public static void Mains (String[] args)
+# Multiple public static void Mains (String[] args)
-See CHAPTER 5 - Queues example (Part 6)
+See Section E - Queues example (Part 6)
-ie.
-runProgram2.main(null);

-It's like running a function called main in your real main
+Think of it like running a function called main
+ie. runProgram2.main(null);

+If you have 2 classes with main in them, you can select which one the PROJECT will run by selecting it as the MAIN CLASS in the project properties (see error "Project Failing to Run" below on how to set main class)

+NOTE: If you right-click and run NOT from the project, but from the file itself, it will ALWAYS run the main with the same name, regardless of how many mains you have

 # Easy System.out.println("");
 typing "sout" and then pressing tab creates a System.out.println("");

-# Using COMMAND LINE ARGUMENTS in netbeans  (pg 165)
+# Using COMMAND LINE ARGUMENTS in netbeans
+Example in Section E - Part 6
-in the Projects tab, right click the top main folder, and click properties
+In the Projects tab, right click the top main folder, and click properties
 Click run, select the main class and add your arguments there
 arguments are saved as: